Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 1. e4 e5
 2. Nf3 Nc6
 3. Nc3 Nf6
-4. Bc4 Nxe4
+4. Bc4

 May continue

+4. ...
+Nxe4

+May then continue

 5. Nxe4 d5